 This is a matter on which Trump Jr. is both self-serving and hypocritical, but let us acknowledge this broken clock.
 News organizations should not hunt down leakers in their ranks, not when it’s a matter of valid public interest — specifically, how the press reported on a serial abuser — even if the ultimate beneficiary is an ethics-free garbage fire like James O’Keefe’s right-wing muckraking outfit, Project Veritas.

-Previous O’Keefe greatest hits include a misdemeanor conviction for attempting to surveil a senator, an unsuccessful attempt to trick the Washington Post into reporting false rape allegations against Roy Moore, and a truly creepy scheme to lure a CNN reporter onto a boat stocked with sex toys.
+Previous O’Keefe greatest hits include pleading guilty to a misdemeanor for entering a senator’s office under false pretenses, an unsuccessful attempt to trick the Washington Post into reporting false rape allegations against Roy Moore, and a truly creepy scheme to lure a CNN reporter onto a boat stocked with sex toys.
 What footage he has managed to acquire, he has often deceptively edited.
 But there is no claim that he misrepresented anything about the footage he published earlier this week of ABC News anchor Amy Robach on a hot mic last summer, in which she vents about the Jeffrey Epstein case.